 Yet rarely are these errors down to the customers.
 They are often down to an organisation's poor design, poor processes, poor training and poor planning.
-If an organisation wants good data (which is the customers to give and not the organisations by right), systems that work need to be designed.
+If an organisation wants good data (which is the customers' to give and not the organisation's by right), systems that work need to be designed.

-Trends in commerce and in our behaviour are shifting fast.
+Trends in commerce and in our behaviour are

+shifting fast.
 We are finding new ways to shop, using different channels and from different devices.
 Retailers need to be agile to keep ahead of this movement, all the while embracing the demand for their products from a wider range of people in more countries than ever before.
-The need for a holistic and enterprise-wide Global Data Quality Management (GDQM) philosophy, with systems in place to match, has never been greater.

-Yet most retailers are failing their customers and are suffering the consequences.
+The need for a holistic and enterprise-wide Global Data Quality Management and are suffering the consequences.
 The lack of an international data quality approach is apparent in many of the online shops that customers need to wrestle with.

-The need for a holistic and enterprise-wide Global Data Quality Management (GDQM) philosophy, with systems in place to match, has never been greater.
+(GDQM) philosophy, with systems in place to match, has never been greater.